RNC-Research-Group/Bruun-rule-yaxiong/README.md

 3. step3_matchwgandshorelinepoints.py
-match shoreline points from NZCCD to wave points from WHACS. for all NZCCD points, it takes 24 hrs to run.
+match shoreline points from NZCCD to wave points from WHACS.

 4. step4_bruunrule.py
 apply Bruun's rule to calculate the R for unit sea level rise (S=1).